zidhupj/project-builder-smartwatch-sms/README.md

 Setup the sms feature in your smartwatch.

 ![Image description](https://i1.faceprep.in/ProGrad/sm-2.PNG)
-### Progression 2: SET THE DATE AND TIME
+### Progression 2: SHOW EM THE TEXT
 Setup the 'eventlistener' in the sms feature.
-When i click on the particular message it should show the description.
+When you click on the particular message it should show the complete text.

 ![Image description](https://i1.faceprep.in/ProGrad/sm-3.PNG)